Customizing the UI¶

 After¶

-Extra alert messages can be shown on the UI dashboard.
-This can be useful for warning about setup issues or announcing changes to end users.
-The following example shows how to add alert messages:
+Extra alert messages can be shown on the Airflow dashboard.
+This can be useful for warning about setup issues, announcing changes to end users, or providing real-time status information.
+Dashboard alerts support both static and dynamic content.

 airflow_local_settings.py